What is Irresponsible Lending?

 - The payments were unrealistic

-- The interest and charges were not explained
+- The interest and charges of loan repayments were not explained

 The Mis-selling Points of Motor Finance